Earlobe Repair / Rejuvenation

 Dr. Lieberman can perform the minimally invasive procedure under local anesthesia in his office.
 It is generally a matter of opening the skin, removing any damaged tissue and suturing the incision closed.

 In the event that an earlobe has become very elongated, he may elect to trim excess tissue and reshape the earlobe to create a more youthful appearance.
 There is no downtime or post-operative restrictions with respect to physical activity.
-The sutures are removed on post-operative days 5 and 7 and when desired, Dr. Lieberman can re-pierce 4 weeks after the surgery.
+The sutures are removed on post-operative days 5 and 7 and when desired, the earlobe can be re-pierced 4 weeks after the surgery.